vele616/monorepo/packages/jobboard/website/content/jobs/senior-engineer-service-reliability-engineering-auth0-zlnlK.md

 url: "https://jobs.lever.co/auth0/4530c6dd-0446-4356-a347-d8dd67c301ad"
 applyUrl: "https://jobs.lever.co/auth0/4530c6dd-0446-4356-a347-d8dd67c301ad/apply"
 timestamp: 1611619200000
-hashtags: "#golang,#ui/ux,#python,#windows,#linux,#aws,#azure,#postgresql,#mongodb,#office"
+hashtags: "#golang,#python,#mongodb,#windows,#linux,#aws,#azure,#postgresql,#ui/ux,#office"
 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/auth0"
 companyWebsite: "https://auth0.com/"
 summary: "Interested in new opportunities and have experience with Amazon Web Services or Microsoft Azure?
-Auth0 has a job opening for a senior engineer."
+Auth0 has a job opening for a Senior Engineer."
 summaryBackup: "Love #golang, #ui/ux, #python?
 Check out this job post!"
-featured: 20
+featured: 3
 ---

 Auth0 is a unicorn that just closed a $120M Series F round of funding, with total capital raised to date of $330M and valuation of nearly $2B.
 We are growing rapidly and looking for exceptional new team members to add to our exceptional talent pool - and who will help take us to the next level of success.
 One team, one score.